The Chronicles of Narnia: Consistency

-Gertrude Ward noted that "When Lewis wrote The Lion, the Witch and the Wardrobe, he clearly meant to create a world where there were no human beings at all.
-As the titles of Mr. Tumnus' books testify, in this world human beings are creatures of myth, while its common daily reality includes fauns and other creatures which are myth in our world.
-This worked well for the first volume of the series, but for later volumes Lewis thought up plots which required having more human beings in this world.
-In Prince Caspian he still kept the original structure and explained that more humans had arrived from our world at a later time, overrunning Narnia.
-However, later on he gave in and changed the entire concept of this worldthere have always been very many humans in this world, and Narnia is just one very special country with a lot of talking animals and fauns and dwarves etc. In this revised world, with a great human empire to the south of Narnia and human principality just next door, the White Witch would not have suspected Edmund of being a dwarf who shaved his beardthere would be far more simple and obvious explanations for his origin.
-And in fact, in this revised world it is not entirely clear why were the four Pevensie children singled out for the Thrones of Narnia, over so many other humans in the world. [...]
-Still, we just have to live with these discrepancies, and enjoy each Narnia book on its own merits."
+Gertrude Ward noted that Lewis clearly meant to create a world wholly without humans in The Lion, the Witch and the Wardrobe.
+As indicated by Tumnus' books, humans were the creatures of myth for creatures such as fauns, rather than the other way around.
+However, later volumes saw Lewis writing plots which required having more humans, with Ward stating "In Prince Caspian he still kept the original structure and explained that more humans had arrived from our world at a later time, overrunning Narnia."
+Later, Lewis rewrote the world to have always had many humans, with Narnia just being a particular country with a lot of fantasy creatures.
+With human settlements around Narnia, "the White Witch would not have suspected Edmund of being a dwarf who shaved his beardthere would be far more simple and obvious explanations for his origin.
+And in fact, in this revised world it is not entirely clear why were the four Pevensie children singled out for the Thrones of Narnia, over so many other humans in the world."